raul-estevez/eepromIHEX/README.md

 ## Usage

-The basic use of this application just requires from you the CSV data file.
+The basic use of this application just requires a CSV data file.

 ```bash
 $ eepromIHEX data_file
 ```
-And it will generate a file called "a.eep" that contains your data formatted t o IHEX.
+And it will generate a file called "a.eep" that contains your data formatted to IHEX.

-But you have more customization the form of arguments.
+But you have more customization in the form of arguments.

 #### Arguments

     -output             -o      The name of the output file.
 DEFAULT: a.eep --datalenght        -d      Maximum number of bytes per IHEX entry.
-DEFAULT:
-    16
-    --address           -a      The first address you want to write to.
-DEFAULT:
+DEFAULT: 16 --address           -a      The first address you want to write to.
+DEFAULT: 0 --verbose           -v      Prints verbose information
-    0
-    --verbose           -v      Prints verbose information
     --help              -h      Prints help page
     --version                   Displays the version message